-As the name suggests, the transposable elements often called s the transposons have the power to change location within a genome, although the DNA sequences are not mobile in nature.
+As the name suggests, the transposable elements often called transposons have the power to change location within a genome, although the DNA sequences are not mobile in nature.

 “the transposable elements are the mobile genetic elements- non-coding DNA that moves from one location to another.”

 We had covered an entire series of articles on transposons, therefore we are not discussing it in depth here.
-You can read all the article here:
+You can read all the articles here:

-The transposons are either retrotransposons or DNA transposons, the retrotransposons transcribed into the RNA and moves to another location.
+The transposons are either retrotransposons or DNA transposons, the retrotransposons are transcribed into the RNA and move to another location.

 Based on the terminal repeats present on both sides of the retrotransposons, it is divided into long terminal repeats (LINEs) or short interspersed elements (SINEs).
 The majority of the transposons present in us are retrotransposon types.

-Other types of transposons that are found in bacteria and other prokaryotes are DNA transposons.
+Other types of transposon that are found in bacteria and other prokaryotes are DNA transposons.

 Terminal inverted repeats are the main characteristic of the transposons, the DNA transposons encode enzyme transposase which recognizes the terminal sequences for the mechanism of transposition.